hawky358/pyHyypApi/README.md

 # pyHyypApi

-**Note** this Api is built to work with the IDS Hyyp integration for home assistant.
+**Note** this Api is built to work with the IDS Hyyp integration for home assistant (https://github.com/hawky358/hass_ids_hyyp).
 No usage instruction is currently provided.

 API for ADT Secure Home and IDS Hyyp.
 There could be more variants but it's easy to add package names to the constants.py file.

 Changelog

-1.5.1b5
+1.5.1
+- Reworked FCM system, now using [firebase messaging](https://github.com/sdb9696/firebase-messaging) as the main handler for FCM communication with google.
 - Various improvements to the error handling of the new FCM system to allow for cleaner reconnects and renewal of credentials.

-1.5.1b2
 - Changed imei generation to increase randomness

-1.5.1b1
-- Reworked FCM system, now using [firebase messaging](https://github.com/sdb9696/firebase-messaging) as the main handler for FCM communication with google.

-1.5.0b1
 - Added ability to determine cause for arm failure

 1.4.1